Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Numerical Example

 \subsection{The Influence of Travel Inconvenience on Vaccine Acceptance}

 Prior work indicates that barriers to access vaccination sites, reflected in higher travel inconvenience, may deter individuals from becoming vaccinated \cite{lacombe2018human,schmitzberger2022identifying}.
 We may therefore be undervaluing the true benefit of reducing travel inconvenience in our models.
 To remedy this, in this section, we incorporated a likelihood function that computes an individual's probability of choosing to get vaccinated based on their travel inconvenience.
 We re-evaluate the number of infections averted using the compartmental model after accounting for this additional increase in seeking vaccination.
+Specifically, in the compartmental model, we compute the vaccination rate ($\xi$) for each month based on the results from the optimization model.
+Now, if we take into account the willingness to vaccinate as a function of distance, we first calculate the likelihood ($l_{uvw}$) that an individual will choose to get vaccinated, given that they live in HD $u$, work in HD $v$, and are assigned to get vaccinated in HD $w$.
+Subsequently, the vaccination rate for individuals who live in $u$, work in $v$, and get vaccinated in $w$ is adjusted to $\xi_{uvw} l_{uvw}$.

 We adopt the method from \cite{zhu2020personalized,ghafelebashi2023congestion} for computing the likelihood that an individual chooses to become vaccinated as a function of distance traveled.
 Let $d_{uvw},u\in\mathcal{H},v\in\mathcal{H},w\in\mathcal{H}$ denote the minimum travel inconvenience for an individual who lives in $u$, works in $v$, and assigned to get vaccinated at $w$.
 We first compute the total difference in the travel inconvenience between becoming vaccinated at $w$ and at another alternative \textit{mega-site} $w'\in\mathcal{H}$: